-Valery Kelly has been associated with WSRF since the school’s inception in Aspen in 1991 when her sister was a founding parent.
-Valery has served as a member of the Enrollment, Annual Giving and Development committees and she is the 2011/12 co-chair of the Parent Council.
+Valery Kelly, President — has been associated with WSRF since the school’s inception in Aspen in 1991 when her sister was a founding parent.
+Valery has served as a member of the Enrollment, Annual Giving and Development committees and has been co-chair of the Parent Council.
 She is currently a representative of the parent body on the Board of Trustees.
-She is also the class parent for her daughter’s Kinderhaus class.
-Professionally Valery is a self-taught graphic designer and photographer.
+Professionally Valery is a self-taught graphic designer and photographer, and is the Development Director for Sustainable Settings.
 She has created marketing materials for WSRF and she is involved in strategic planning at the school.
 Valery and her husband Kearns have two daughters who are enrolled at the school.

 Ex Officio Members

-Anne Menconi, Community Development Administrator, Savannah College of Art and Design/Fort Lewis College: B.A. in Historic Preservation and Design; Indiana University School of Philanthropy: Principles & Techniques of Fundraising; Has worked in early childhood and youth development since 1999.
+Anne Menconi, Community Development Administrator, Antioch University, Masters in Education (2016), Savannah College of Art and Design/Fort Lewis College: B.A. in Historic Preservation and Design; Indiana University School of Philanthropy: Principles & Techniques of Fundraising; Has worked in early childhood and youth development since 1999.
 Executive Director of international youth developmental agency; developed renown curriculum studied by Harvard, University of Texas, and child psychology research entities.
 Focus on prevention, intervention & treatment.
 Administrative responsibilities include Administrative Council, Development/Fundraising, Marketing, Enrollment, and community outreach, relationships, and strategic partnerships.
 14 years of youth development work including home schooling her own children with a Waldorf Curriculum.